Common court (Poland): Sąd okręgowy

 A sąd okręgowy, also translated inconsistently, with variants including circuit, provincial or regional court (the Polish MoJ translates the name into district court),' is higher in the hierarchy of the common courts compared to the sąd rejonowy.
-There are currently 47 district courts, located mainly in larger cities; the newest one in Sosnowiec was opened on 1 April 2022.
-Warsaw is the only city to be split between two district courts (Warsaw and Warsaw-Praga district courts).
-In 2020, they heard an estimated 808,600 cases.
+There are currently 47 district courts, located mainly in larger cities.
+Warsaw and the surrounding metropolitan area is split between two district courts (the Warsaw district court and the Warsaw-Praga district court, covering areas on the right bank of the Vistula).
+In 2023, they heard an estimated 959,600 cases.

 The district court serves both as a court of original jurisdiction and appellate jurisdiction.
 As an appellate court, it hears appeals from the sąd rejonowy courts within its territory (known as okręg).
 There is also a specified catalogue of cases where the court has original jurisdiction, as determined by law.
 As a rule of thumb, these will tend to be cases with high sums at stake, those about serious crimes, and those about intellectual property and personal rights.
 Some of the items are listed below: